 Gary Grieshaber: I think hybrid cloud for JD Edwards is one strategy customers are pursuing to achieve that end goal but again doing so with a measured approach… whatever makes sense for their business.

 We can accomplish simplicity and low TCO with an integrated set of applications that are designed to work together so that your business processes — order to cash, procure to pay — are all integrated.
 We deliver these integrated processes out of the box.
 These processes can be improved by integrating with “best of breed” cloud solutions.

 The challenge of moving to a postmodern ERP system can be that you end up with something like islands of automation.
 You have many, many systems that are part of a business process and you need to make sure you manage the integration of the data and the security across these systems, which can be a costly and complicated scenario.
 That’s a key consideration for moving to that model.

-Evaluate JD Edwards and your business processes and the ones that are integrated in JD Edwards and are working efficiently, maintain them, and then add value with the hybrid cloud solution where it makes sense.
+Evaluate JD Edwards and your business processes and the ones that are integrated into JD Edwards and are working efficiently, maintain them, and then add value with the hybrid cloud solution where it makes sense.

 This is the fifth piece in a 6-part series on JD Edwards in the cloud.
 Read the rest: